mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 *Contains all Asset's made by the Community*

 1. Install the Mod
-2. Unzip the CAB
+2. Unzip the CAB Installer
-3. Run the CAB installer and let Patcher open
+3. Run the CAB installer
+4. Install to Location of your choice and let Patcher open
-3. Select your BATTLETECH\Mods\ folder and Run the Patcher
+5. Select your BATTLETECH\Mods\ folder and Run the Patcher
-4. Start your game
+6. Start your game

 For future updates, just rerun the patcher